Bernanke has "finger on trigger" for new bond buys

 "The framework makes very clear that we need to be thinking about ways to provide further stimulus if we don't get improvement in the pace of recovery and a normalization of inflation," he told a quarterly news conference.

-The Fed in late 2008 slashed interest rates to near zero and has since bought $2.3 trillion in long-term securities in an unprecedented drive to spur growth and revive the economy after the worst recession in decades.
+The Fed in late 2008 slashed interest rates to near zero and has since bought $2.3 trillion (1.46 trillion pound) in long-term securities in an unprecedented drive to spur growth and revive the economy after the worst recession in decades.

 Yet the recovery has been slow and the outlook issued by the Fed on Wednesday was bleak.